-Error analysis
+4.2 Error analysis

-The SO2 retrieval scheme makes several simplifying assumptions that can lead to error in the final results.
+The SO_2 retrieval scheme makes several simplifying assumptions that can lead to error in the final results.
 The scheme depends mainly on the temperature measurements and measurement differences, but also on a few parameters (e.g. absorption coefficients, viewing angles).
 The sources of error are considered to fall into three distinct groups:

-- Type I errors due to measurement noise, - Type II errors, arising from assumptions and approximations used in the retrieval scheme and, - Type III errors due to inaccurate or incomplete specification of parameters required in the scheme.
+- type 1 errors due to measurement noise; - type 2 errors, arising from assumptions and approximations used in the retrieval scheme;